Endodontics

 The referral process

 Referred patients will only be accepted for the specific treatment requested by the referring dentist.
-After an initial consultation, options and choices available to the patient will be discussed in detail and Dr Fender will spend as much time as necessary to enable patients to make an informed decision about the appropriate treatment for their needs.
+After an initial consultation, options and choices available to the patient will be discussed in detail and Dr Bhatti will spend as much time as necessary to enable patients to make an informed decision about the appropriate treatment for their needs.

 A fully personalised treatment plan and estimate of the fees involved will be given to the patient.
 No treatment will be carried out until this has taken place.